Global Kidchen Chicken Adobo Philippines

 Directions

-- In a large bowl, mix all the marinade ingredients and add the chicken.
-Cover, refridgerate and let it sit for at least an hour – the longer, the better!
+In a large bowl, mix all the marinade ingredients and add the chicken.
+Cover, refrigerate and let it sit for at least an hour – the longer, the better!

-- After the marinating process is complete, add the vegetable oil to a pan and begin browning the chickens – cooking 2-3 minutes per side.
-Remove them from the heat and set aside both the remaining marinade and the cooked chickens.
+After the marinating process is complete, add the vegetable oil to a pan and begin browning the chickens.
+Cooking about five minutes per side.
+Remove them from the heat and set aside both, the remaining marinade and the cooked chickens.

-- Now sauté the onions until soft.
+Next, add the onions and sautรฉ until soft.
 Add the remaining marinade and be sure to scrape the browning on the bottom to get all that extra flavor.
 Add the chicken back in and reduce the heat to a simmer.

 We served ours over a bed of Filipino Pancit.
 Chris begged for this delightful and really tasty noodle dish, buuutttt the angel hair texture didn’t end up being a favorite.